-Strict immigration laws kept Asmussen from touring the US and hence he has stayed little known stateside.
-He did, over the years, record with Lionel Hampton, John Lewis, Benny Goodman and Duke Ellington and appeared in the 1967 Monterey Jazz Festival "violin summit" with Ray Nance and Jean-Luc Ponty.
-And when a dozen or more american jazz artist started moving to Copenhagen he formed groups with Ed Thigpen, Kenny Drew.
+In 1945, he formed a new sextet and started touring Europe as a jazz artist, while still making pop music for films, radio and TV - and from the 1950's touring and recording with the popular The Swe-Danes.
+Strict immigration laws kept Asmussen from touring the US and hence he has stayed little known Stateside.
+He did, over the years, record with Lionel Hampton, John Lewis (2), Benny Goodman and Duke Ellington and appeared in the 1967 Monterey Jazz Festival "violin summit" with Ray Nance and Jean-Luc Ponty.
+And when a dozen or more American jazz artists started moving to Copenhagen he formed groups with Ed Thigpen and Kenny Drew.

 - 2 Conducting & Leading

 - 1 Visual

 - 2 Acting, Literary & Spoken